synlp/.github/profile/readme.md

 ## 🔥 News 🔥

+We recently released a large language model for the Chinese medical domain named [ChiMed-GPT](https://github.com/synlp/ChiMed-GPT) (accepted by ACL-2024).
+Please visit our GitHub Repo for more information.

 We recently released our survey paper for radiology report generation titled "[A Systematic Review of Deep Learning-based Research on Radiology Report Generation](https://arxiv.org/abs/2311.14199)".
 If you are interested in more related information or resource, please refer to our GitHub repository [here](https://github.com/synlp/RRG-Review/).

-We recently released a large language model for the Chinese medical domain named [ChiMed-GPT](https://github.com/synlp/ChiMed-GPT).
-Please visit our GitHub Repo for more information.

 You can find a list of our recent representative research papers [here](https://github.com/synlp/.github).